Akulola/Film-Findr/README.md

 ## Technologies Used ##

+1. React: A JavaScript library for building user interfaces.
+2. React-Router: A collection of navigational components that route in React applications.
+3.

 ## CONCLUSION ##
 Finding the perfect movie to watch can be time-consuming and overwhelming process due to the vast number of choices available.The Film Findr app simplifies the movie-watching experience by offering intuitive search and filtering options, allowing users to narrow down their choices based on criteria such as genre, release date and ratings